 This ban continues to have repercussions today, with female players facing huge challenges just to play the game they love.
 Discrimination and pressure to stay off the pitch is ubiquitous.

 When asked in an interview with Folha de São Paulo if she suffered from prejudice as a girl starting out in a ‘man’s game’ Marta responded: “Yes, a lot.
 I’m from Dois Riachos, a small town in the interior of Alagoas.
 People at that time did not look kindly upon on a girl playing football with a load of boys, and my family thought in the same way.”

 It was at school that her talent was first noted.
 After a game of handball in which she had played in goal, the girls were allowed 10 minutes to show what they could do with the ball at their feet.
 Marta did not disappoint, her dribbling skills, silky touch and the fierce left-footed shot for which she has become world-famous were immediately evident.

 In 1999 she started playing in the youth system of Centro Sportivo Alagoas, the state’s biggest club.
-Incidentally it is the club that produced Dida, the striker whose injury just before the start of the 1958 World Cup opened a place in Brazil’s starting 11, allowing the 17-year-old Pelé to send shockwaves through the football world.
+Incidentally, it is the club that produced Dida, the striker whose injury just before the start of the 1958 World Cup opened a place in Brazil’s starting line-up, allowing the 17-year-old Pelé to send shockwaves through the football world.

 The next year, at the age of just 14, Marta embarked on the three-day bus journey across Brazil’s continental land-mass from Alagoas to Rio de Janeiro to join Vasco da Gama.
 She stayed in Rio for two years, getting her first taste of the top-level of the Brazilian women’s game.